Tennis star Novak Djokovic tests positive for coronavirus | DW | 23.06.2020

 World number one tennis player Novak Djokovic says he has tested positive for coronavirus.
-It makes him the sixth patient infected in an exhibition series he organized.
+The result makes him the sixth patient infected in an exhibition series that he organized.

 In a statement posted on his website on Tuesday, Djokovic said both he and his wife had tested positive for COVID-19 infection.